jodhangill/Quanet/README.md

 ## Acknowledgments

 Special thanks to the developers of NEAT-Python and Backtrader for their contributions to this project.
 For detailed information on NEAT-Python parameters and configuration, see https://neat-python.readthedocs.io/en/latest/config_file.html.

----

-Feel free to further customize it according to your needs!